Skip to contents

 • The first half of the second calendar year (January-June).

-The get_finance_data() function includes a cpi_adj parameter to automatically adjust all dollar values:
+The get_finance_data() function includes a cpi_adj parameter to automatically adjust dollar-denominated flows:

 # Get nominal (unadjusted) data - this is the default